 An inner-city development that prevents more than 75% of its stormwater runoff from draining to the public drainage system: no impacts to the local river in almost all storms, and a much reduced contribution to flooding problems in the few storms each year that do cause it to overflow.
-The system relies on two small, productive, well-watered gardens that keep our household in herbs and vegetables (and will provide cooling shade to the back deck, once the grape vine has grown), without the need for mains water, and a small rainwater tank that takes up less than 1% of the property area.
+The system relies on two small, productive, well-watered gardens that keep our household in herbs and vegetables (and, now that the grapevine and gingko tree have grown, provides cooling shade to the back deck), without the need for mains water, and a small rainwater tank that takes up less than 1% of the property area.
 The tank provides about a third of the water used by our house, by supplying our toilets and washing machine.
 This diary describes the system’s design, construction and on-going performance.

 1. The plan… 2.
 The build… 3.
 First plantings, first floods retained…